Does your child need a calculator for school this year? If so, what kind? Some of our recommendations may surprise you.

 A scientific calculator is an important tool in algebra and statistics.
 A graphing calculator adds a high-resolution screen to plot coordinates and graph functions.

 There are even some great online graphing calculator options.
-The major downside for using the software-based calculators is that they cannot be used during many exams, including the SAT, ACT, and AP Calculus exams.
+The major downside for using the software-based calculators is that they cannot be used during many exams.
 It’s a good idea to ask your child’s teacher if an online graphing calculator is appropriate.

 Because scientific and graphing calculators still have all the basic operations available, we caution students not to use them for arithmetic.
 Be aware that you don’t have to buy a calculator in order for a child to access one.
 Calculators, like the ones found online and included on phones, computers and tablets, are quite tempting for your child.